kallima-zh/kz-secret-garden/README.md

 # kz-secret-garden
-Luck is no excuse,and it was wonderful.right?
+Luck is no excuse,and life is wonderful.right?